-BrainTrust Canada began as a small group of people who recognized a need for greater support and resources for those affected by brain injury.
-The initial group included individuals with brain injury, families of people living with brain injury, stakeholders with care homes, an occupational therapist, and a personal injury lawyer.
+BrainTrust began as a small group who saw a need for greater support and resources for those with brain injury.
+This group included people with brain injury, family members, care home owners, an occupational therapist, and a personal injury lawyer.

-In 1986, this group incorporated as the North & South Okanagan Head Injury Society.
-Their intention was largely twofold:
+In 1986, they incorporated as the North & South Okanagan Head Injury Society.
+Their intention was:

 - to start formal support groups, and

 Over time the Society grew and evolved.
 It changed its name to the Central Okanagan Brain Injury Society, before finally becoming BrainTrust Canada Association.